SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

 The pivot languages are used to:
 - prioritize on the language used for translation, if a standard is in Italian and English but must be translated in French, the English description (first in the list of the pivot languages) is used to translate to French, by doing En->Fr translation.
 - optimize memory and and disk, so instead of downloading the pair model It->Fr, the En->Fr is downloaded instead as privileged
 - in case of missing direct translation, the pivot list is used to choose the first pivot available in which a direct translation is missing.
-That is the current case of not being able to translate from English to Polish, so the next available pivot is chosen that is French which has direct translation, therefore English description is translated in French, which in turn is translated in Polish.

 Note that the opus pairs have a limit on the input text, therefore, in the translate API v2 currently used, the input text is split in sentences and, if the sentence is too long, is split in 400 characters.